cybera/GithubIntroduction/README.md

 +adding other stuff
 ```

 Where there's a lot going on in this file.
 However, for the most part what we're most often interested in is the lines starting at `@@ -1 +1, 2 @@`.
-This line describes where the changes take place between our local file, and the file we've committed to gitlab.
-In this case it is telling us that the changes start from the first line `-1` and go to a new line `+1`, and this new line is line `2`.
-Below is a list of the changes made.
+This line describes where the changes take place between our local file, and the file we've committed to github.
+Here the `-1` indicates the change has taken place in the first line, and the `+1, 2` indicates that we have gained two additional lines at the first line.
 # Tracking Changes and Recovering When Things Go Wrong

 ## Change Tracking